fru-io/docs-live/docs/general/_index.md

 ---
 title: General # name	string	Name of the solution category
-description: Default solution category, feel free to edit or delete it. # description	string	Description of the solution category
+description: General Support Docs # description	string	Description of the solution category
 freshdesk:
   name: General # name	string	Name of the solution category
   id: 36000020154 # id	number	Unique ID of the solution category
-  description: Default solution category, feel free to edit or delete it. # description	string	Description of the solution category
+  description: General Support Docs # description	string	Description of the solution category
   taxonomy: category
   visible_in_portals: [] # visible_in_portals	array of numbers	List of portal IDs where this category is visible
 ---

 # General Notes

-Default solution category, feel free to edit or delete it.
+General Support Docs